 4. Colon cancer:

-The world was caught off guard in October 2015, when the World Health Organization announced their results of a comprehensive analysis demonstrating that processed red meats like bacon and hot dogs cause colorectal cancer.
+The world was caught off guard in October 2015, when the World Health Organization announced the results of a comprehensive analysis demonstrating that processed red meats like bacon and hot dogs cause colorectal cancer.
 In a more recent analysis, 400 studies were examined.
 They found that the risk of colorectal cancer increased by 12 percent for each 100 gm/day eaten of red and processed meats.
 Whole grains and vegetables decreased the risk.

 In an analysis of 21 studies examining diet and depression, eating red and processed meats increased the risk of depression by over 25 percent while fruits and vegetables had the opposite relationship.

 Researchers combined 42 studies relating diet to stomach cancer and found that a higher intake of red meat increased the risk by 70 percent while processed red meat increased it by 80 percent over those that shunned meats.

 In a study from the Netherlands of over 120,000 subjects followed for over 20 years, consumption of processed red meat was associated with developing cancers of the head and neck.
 The risk was increased by as much as 50 percent compared to the low- or non-meat eaters studied.

 Developing diabetes during pregnancy, known as gestational diabetes, can complicate pregnancies and have an impact on the health of the offspring.
 In a recent analysis, the highest red meat consumption of any kind increased the risk of gestational diabetes by over twofold.
 Once again, processed red meat also increased the risk by about double over low-meat eaters.

 Want to learn more from Dr. Kahn about the benefits of a plant-based diet?
 Check out the first-ever functional nutrition training, where he teaches classes on heart health and veganism.